Idie's Farm

 Can I use store bought cream to make butter?

-Yes.
-You can make this butter using either raw milk cream or store bought heavy whipping cream.
-The process is exactly the same and the result is still rich and delicious.
+Yes, you can make homemade butter with store-bought heavy whipping cream.
+The process is the same as making butter from raw milk cream, and the result is still rich and delicious.

 Why didn’t my cream turn into butter?